 The Company's Pulp and Papermaking Equipment and Systems (Papermaking Equipment) segment designs and manufactures stock-preparation equipment, paper machine accessories, and water-management systems for the paper and paper recycling industries.
 Principal products manufactured by this segment include custom-engineered systems and equipment for the preparation of wastepaper for conversion into recycled paper; accessory equipment and related consumables important to the efficient operation of papermaking machines; and water-management systems essential for draining, purifying, and recycling process water for paper sheet and web formation.
-In 2000, this segment acquired the assets of Gauld Equipment Manufacturing Company, Inc., a manufacturer of stock-preparation equipment, and Cyclotech AB-Stockholm, a Swedish manufacturer of stock-preparation equipment.
+In 2000, this segment acquired the assets of Gauld Equipment, and Cyclotech AB-Stockholm, a Swedish manufacturer of stock-preparation equipment.